angelopoerio/vibes-reverse-proxy/README.md

 ```

 the environment variable **REMOTE_HOST** is used to set the full URL of the server where your requests should be routed.

-If everything worked after running the binary it starts listening for incoming HTTP connections on **0.0.0.0:8080**
+If everything worked after running the binary it will start listening for incoming HTTP connections on **0.0.0.0:8080**

 # Important things
 The code is not polished or nearly production ready.
 It misses all the features of a proper software projects like unit tests, proper observability etc.